Jevišovice: Sights

-The most significant monument is the Old Castle.
+The most significant monument is the castle Starý zámek ('old castle').
 The original Gothic castle was rebuilt in the Baroque style by Jean-Louis Raduit de Souches in the first half of the 17th century.
 Today it is owned and administered by Moravské zemské muzeum in Brno and contains several expositions.

-The New Castle was built by Jean-Louis Raduit de Souches in the early 1680s as a wooden Baroque hunting castle, and replaced in 1879 by the current structure.
+The castle Nový zámek ('new castle') was built by Jean-Louis Raduit de Souches in the early 1680s as a wooden Baroque hunting castle, and replaced in 1879 by the current structure.
 Today it houses a retirement house.
-It includes a large park with 22 Baroque sculptures which is open to the public.
+It includes a large park with 22 Baroque sculptures, which is open to the public.